ivanotartaro/introductoryProgramAltimetrik/studyMaterial/README.md

 ### About

-This is where all the study material generated through **Become a Front End Developer with Altimetrik** bootcamp will be ordered and linked to the handbook.
+This is where all the study material generated through **Become a Front End Developer with Altimetrik** bootcamp will be organized and linked to the handbook.

 # **Become a Front End Developer with Altimetrik.**